Ebazhanov/linkedin-skill-assessments-quizzes/maven/maven-quiz.md

 - [ ] The dependency is needed at compile time and at runtime, but does NOT need to be packaged for distribution.
 - [ ] The dependency is required for compilation.

 #### Q28.
-If you want to utilitze a locally developed JAR file in another project and that JAR file has not been deployed to either the Maven central repository or your own locally sourced mirror repository, what Maven goal do you need to execute on the locally developed JAR project?
+If you want to utilize a locally developed JAR file in another project and that JAR file has not been deployed to either the Maven central repository or your own locally sourced mirror repository, what Maven goal do you need to execute on the locally developed JAR project?

 - [ ] package
 - [x] install